Struct ethers_solc::Solc [−][src]

 By default the solc path is configured as follows, with descending priority:

-environment variable- svm’s
+SOLC_PATHenvironment variable- svm’s

 Fields

-Path to the solc
+solc: PathBufPath to the solc executable

-Additional arguments passed to the solc
+args: Vec<String>Additional arguments passed to the solc exectuable

 Implementations

-Adds multiple arguments to pass to the solc
+Adds multiple arguments to pass to the solc.

 Returns the directory in which svm stores all versions

-This will be ~/.svm
+This will be ~/.svm on unix

-is currently set to.
+Returns the semver::Version svm’s .global_version is currently set to.

-is configured with (svm use <version>
+global_version is configured with (svm use <version>)

-This will read the version string (eg: “0.8.9”) that the ~/.svm/.global_version
+This will read the version string (eg: “0.8.9”) that the ~/.svm/.global_version file

 contains